Dan Campbell: Miami Dolphins

 In 2010, Campbell began his coaching career when he was hired by the Miami Dolphins as a coaching intern.
 In 2011, Campbell was promoted to the tight ends coach.
-Following the firing of the Dolphins head coach Joe Philbin on October 5, 2015 after a 1-3 start, Campbell was named the interim head coach for the remainder of the 2015 season.
+Following the firing of the Dolphins head coach Joe Philbin on October 5, 2015, after a 1–3 start, Campbell was named the interim head coach for the remainder of the 2015 season.
 Campbell led the team to five wins and seven losses.
+Ultimately, the Dolphins hired Adam Gase over him.

 New Orleans Saints

 In January 2016, Campbell was hired by the New Orleans Saints as their assistant head coach and tight ends coach under head coach Sean Payton.

 Detroit Lions

 Campbell was appointed head coach of the Detroit Lions on January 20, 2021.
-In his introductory press conference the following day, he famously said, "This team is going to take on the identity of this city, and this city's been down and it's found a way to get up.
+In his introductory press conference the following day, he said, "This team is going to take on the identity of this city, and this city's been down and it's found a way to get up.
 This team's going to be built on, we're going to kick you in the teeth....We're gonna get knocked down and on the way up, we're going to bite a kneecap off....Before long we're going to be the last one standing.
 Any loss that we take, we're going to feel the full pain from it and not be numb to it."
+With the Lions, Campbell has been known for his high level of energy, aggressive play calling, and interactions with the media.